 - Ph.D. in Political Science, American University, 1999

 Professor Deckman’s areas of specialty include religion and politics, women and politics, and state and local politics.
-Her forthcoming book, Tea Party Women: Mama Grizzlies, Grassroots Leaders, and the Changing Face of the American Right, will come out in April 2016.
-The third edition of her best-selling textbook, Women and Politics, written with Julie Dolan and Michele Swers, will appear in December.
-Her most recent work examines the impact of “the “War on Women” on the 2012 presidential election (co-authored with John McTague) and was recently published in American Politics Research .
+Her latest book is Tea Party Women: Mama Grizzlies, Grassroots Leaders, and the Changing Face of the American Right (May 2016: NYU Press) The third edition of her best-selling textbook, Women and Politics, written with Julie Dolan and Michele Swers, and which analyzes the 2016 presidential election, is now available through Rowman & Littlefield.

 She appears frequently as a guest for a variety of public affairs programs on public radio and television to discuss Maryland politics and she has been cited in numerous media settings, including in the New York Times, Cosmopolitan, The Atlantic, the Baltimore Sun, Pundifact and the Christian Science Monitor.
-Her op-eds about the “War on Women” and the role of women’s issues in recent campaigns have appeared in the Washington Post, Huffington Post and the Brookings Fix-Gov blog.
+Her commentary on women, religion and politics in recent campaigns have appeared in the Washington Post, Presidential Gender Watch Blog, Huffington Post and the Brookings Fix-Gov blog among other outlets